 Management 323 (OU)

 Finance 220 (OU)

-Finance 400
+Economics 332 (OU)

-Marketing 301 (OU)
+Marketing 318 (OU)

-Business elective (OU)
+Business elective

-BACHELOR OF SCIENCE IN BUSINESS CONCENTRATION IN INTERNATIONAL BUSINESS
+BACHELOR OF SCIENCE IN BUSINESS CONCENTRATION IN TOURISM

-The International Business program deals with the challenges and the opportunities of working in a global environment.
+The Tourism program deals with the challenges and the opportunities of contemporary tourism and hospitality.
 Students learn to analyze market and investment opportunities in other countries.
-Through a careful blending of theory and practical applications students are prepared to pursue careers in international companies or international organizations.
+Through a careful blending of theory and practical applications students are prepared to pursue careers in local and international tourism and hospitality organizations.

 Degree Requirements

 In order to receive the BS degree, the student must have fulfilled all the GER and major requirements and have completed at least 121 US credit hours with an overall G.P.A of 2.0 or better.
 All business students take a Research Methods course followed by a Business Strategy I and Business Strategy II (capstone, final project) course.
-According to NEASC Standards, students must complete at least one fourth of their undergraduate program, including advanced work in the major or concentration, at the institution awarding the degree.
+According to NECHE Standards, students must complete at least one fourth of their undergraduate program, including advanced work in the major or concentration, at the institution awarding the degree.
 As a consequence, all candidates for an ACT degree must have been in residence at the College for at least during the last two semesters of full time instruction, assuming availability and equivalency of transferable courses.

-Open University degree structure: The program in Business-International Business is currently validated by Open University: under this scheme, 24 are out of the 40 courses required for a Bachelor's degree are validated by Open University.
+Open University degree structure: The program in Business-Tourism is currently validated by Open University: under this scheme, 24 are out of the 40 courses required for a Bachelor's degree are validated by Open University.
 Students must necessarily take the fourth year courses at ACT.
 Successful students will receive a Bachelor's degree from Open University in addition to the ACT degree for a single course of studies by meeting the following common set of requirements (in addition to meeting General Education Requirements)-courses highlighted in bold are validated by Open University.

 Major Requirements

 - a.
 Business Requirements

 - Accounting 101

 - Accounting 102

-- Business Administration 240
+- Business Administration 241

-- Economics 101
+- Economics 101\

 - Economics 102

 - Finance 201

 - Management 101

 - Management 201

-- Management 312
+- Management 322

-- Management 322 Management 323
+- Management 323

 - Marketing 101

-- Marketing 301

 Financial Accounting (OU)

 Managerial Accounting (OU)

 International Business Law (OU)

 Introductory Macroeconomics (OU)

 Introductory Microeconomics (OU)

 Financial Management (OU)

 Introduction to Management (OU)

 Organizational Behavior (OU)

-Operations Management

 Business Strategy I (OU)

 Business Strategy II (OU)

 Introduction to Marketing (OU)

-Entrepreneurial and Corporate Marketing Strategy (

 b.
-International Business Concentration Requirements
+Tourism Concentration Requirements

-Economics 232 International Economics (OU)

-Finance 232 International Finance (OU)

-Finance 210 International Money and Banking (OU)
+Management 202

+Management 203

+Marketing 201

+Management 302

+Management 303

+Marketing 303

+Management 305

+Management 306

+Marketing 320

-Management 218 Entrepreneurial International Business (OU)
+Destination Management (OU)

-Management 340
+Hospitality Management (OU)

-Marketing 318

-Marketing (OU)
+Tourism Marketing (OU)

+Revenue Management (OU)

+Events Management (OU)

-Marketing 324
+E-Business Marketing (OU)

-Business in Greece and the EU (OU)
+HR in Hotels and Tourism (OU)

+Tourism and Real Estate Management (OU)

-Global Marketing (OU)
+Marketing Research (OU)

-E-Marketing (OU)

 c.
 Other Degree Requirements

-• Mathematics 101 Elements of Finite Mathematics

-• Mathematics 115 Calculus (OU)
+Mathematics 101\

+Mathematics 115\

-Statistics 205
+Statistics 205\

-Computer Science 101

-Computer Science 151
+Computer Science 101\

 Computer Science 201

+Elements of Finite Mathematics

+Calculus (OU)

+Introductory Statistics (OU)

 Introduction to Computing

 Quantitative Computing (OU)

 Business Computing (OU)

-• Research 299 Business Research Methods (OU)
+Business Research Methods (OU)

+• Research 299

 d.
 Business Electives

-Two Business Electives from among:
+BUSINESS 398: Undergraduate Internship in Business BUSINESS 399: Global Competitiveness Practicum

+MKTG202: Services Marketing ECON 242: Managerial Economics

+MKTG212: Sales Marketing

+MKTG302: Corporate Social Responsibility MNGT308: Leadership Development FIN301: Advanced Monetary Policy

+MNGT307: Negotiations FIN 210: Money & Banking

+CSC401: Quantitative Operations Models

+e.
+One free elective

+\Any of the Major courses above marked with an asterisk may be taken to meet part of the GER.

+Suggested Program of Studies

+Year One: